Monitoring wells in Abu-Dhabi (Photo: Ebel Smidt)

 The services include technical support and support with project and process management.
 More ...

-Landscape with cross walls in Witterdiep - Drentse Aa - Article (Photo: Johan de Putter)
+Landscape with cross walls in Witterdiep - Drentse Aa (Photo: Johan de Putter)

 Waterfocus is constantly looking forward to strengthening the organization and the team and opportunities for participation in its services.
 This can be achieved by, for example, introducing projects or participating in existing framework projects such as those of the HDSR (see further in: About_us, Team, Products, Articles: ...
 HDSR, Links and Contact).

-Oct 5 - 9 India Waterinnovation Week (www.smartwaterwww.in/innovation/)
+Oct 5 - 9 India Water Innovation Week

-Smart Water & Waste World (IWIW) showcases technology innovation through a mix of keynote addrress, case study presentations and panel discussions on desalination (5 Oct), digital water (6 Oct), smart water supply and distribution (7 Oct), waste water recycle and reuse (8 Oct), and sludge management and dewatering (9 Oct).
+cWF was at the Smart Water & Waste World (IWIW) technology and innovation week with a mix of keynote addresses, case study presentations and panel discussions on desalination, digital water, smart water supply and distribution, waste water recycle and reuse, and sludge management and dewatering.

 Sep 11 - NWP Meet-up (online)